-One of the most significant pioneers in nutritional cancer care was Nicholas J. (Nick) Gonzalez, MD (pictured).
+One of the most significant pioneers in nutritional cancer care was Nicholas J. (Nick) Gonzalez, MD (pictured left).
 Gonzalez, who was an investigative journalist in his first career, “approached medicine with the inquisitiveness and determination” he’d gained in that field, according to Andrew Campbell, MD, the editor in chief of the peer-reviewed and indexed Alternative Therapies in Health and Medicine (ATHM).
 Gonzalez, who developed a supplement-intensive approach to cancer treatment that became known as the “Gonzalez regime,” died last year.
 On the occasion of the one-year anniversary of his death, Campbell chose to substantially devote an issue of the ATHM to multiple voices honoring Gonzalez’ work.
 The tributes, fittingly, are associated with ATHM’s publication of Gonzalez last paper, completed, according to Campbell, on the day he died.

 In the series of tributes, long-time investigative reporter on alternative medicine topics Peter Barry Chowka – who covered Gonzalez career more than any other journalist – shares how Gonzalez found his way into nutritional medicine through the work of the controversial orthodontist and pioneer in nutritional medicine, William Donald Kelley, DDS.
 Kelley was a highly visible alternative practitioner in the 1970s-1980s dark ages for integrative treatment.
 Gonzalez began developing his own Kelley-influenced enzyme based approach for which Gonzalez became increasingly visible – and controversial – in the 1990s.